domoritz/gameoflife-go/README.md

 Implementation of [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway's_Game_of_Life) in an infinite space in Go.
 Alive cells are stored in a set.
 To calculate the next iteration, we compute the number of neighbors for each cell that has neighbors.

+I am implementing the Game of Life in different programming languages to learn about them.
+You can find [all of my implementations on GitHub](https://github.com/domoritz?tab=repositories&q=gameoflife).

 ## Purpose

-I implemented this game to try Go and compare it with Python.
+I originally implemented this game to try Go and compare it with Python.
 My goal was to write as idiomatic as possible although I had no experience with Go whatsoever and I was on a plane without Internet while writing this.

 Check out [the example](https://github.com/domoritz/gameoflife-go/blob/master/golapp/app.go).

 ### What I learned/liked/disliked about golang